ktx0r/-SIM-imp-vuln-mgmt-prog/README.md

 ### STEP 9: Implementing Remediations

-The Change Control Board (CAB) reviewed and approved the plan to remove insecure protocols and cipher suites.
+The Change Advisory Board (CAB) reviewed and approved the plan to remove insecure protocols and cipher suites.
 The plan included a rollback script and a tiered deployment approach.

 ![img of meeting](assets/image_of_meeting.jpeg)